APRIL - MAY

 Trophy Striped Bass Fishing at its Finest

-August and September offer a variety of options in both species and techniques.
+September offers a variety of options in both species and techniques.
 In any given day you can liveline, troll, jig and bottom fish.
-Is not uncommon to do a little of each.
-Live lining for rockfish is still going strong and the presence of Bluefish and Spanish mackerel have now grown in larger numbers.
-Catching blues and Spanish by either trolling or jigging provide fast action and ask Capt.
+Typically our best live bait fishing is done in September as the rockfish tend to school in large numbers.
+In addition the numbers of Bluefish and Spanish Mackerel are at their peaks.
+Catching blues and Spanish by either trolling or jigging provide fast action and don’t forget to ask Capt.
 Karl for his smoked Bluefish or Spanish Mackerel recipe, you will be coming back for more…that’s a promise.
-If its bottom fishing you’re into, then now is the time to catch a variety of spot, white perch and croakers.
+If it’s bottom fishing you’re into, then now is the time to catch a variety of spot, white perch, croakers, whiting and trout.
 It’s a perfect time to fill the cooler and who know’s…..you may even hook into a giant Red Drum that lurks our area this time of year.

 The name really says it all, “Rocktober”.
 As the water temps begin to drop, the rockfish school up into mad feeding frenzies.
 This is the time of year to witness all out “blitzes” on baitfish.
 We use several different methods during this time of the year and typically they all work just as equal.
-We are also still catching a few bluefish and it’s also a great time to target some jumbo White Perch on some of the inshore edges.
+We are also still catching some nice bluefish and it’s also a great time to target some jumbo White Perch on some of the deeper edges.